 - Heat vegetable oil on medium high until quite hot, but not smoking in a large skillet, so oil is about 1/4- 1/2 inch deep.
 Pour batter on marinated chicken with batter and strain chicken with slotted spoon from any excess batter just before placing it in hot oil.
 (You can test one piece, if chicken sizzles and bubbles when placed in oil, it is hot enough).
 Fry in batches if necessary for about 5 minutes, tossing once until golden and chicken chunks are cooked through.
 Drain cooked crispy chicken on a baking sheet lined with paper towels.

 - Mix water and cornstarch together in a cup.
 In a small saucepan, combine sake, honey, rice vinegar, chili garlic sauce (if using) and sugar together.
 Heat on low and when ready to serve, raise heat and add cornstarch and water mixture to the saucepan and bring to a boil until thick and mixture resembles thick sauce.

 - To serve, place chicken in serving bowl and spoon sauce over chicken.
 Garnish with scallions and sesame seeds.
-Serve with roasted broccoli and rice.
+Serve with roasted broccoli and rice or your favorite stir fried rice.
 Enjoy!